EQUIP

 4.3 Access to TTC Library.
 EQUIP participants are granted complimentary access to TTC library (without borrowing privileges) for the duration of their course.
 Please present a copy of the letter/email confirming your EQUIP registration to the librarian on duty.
 Library membership with borrowing privileges (up to 4 books) is also available to EQUIP participants at a fee of $50 for 6 months.

-4.4 Course Assignments.
+4.4 Assignments.
 Written assignments should be submitted as a Word document in 12-point font, paginated double-spaced, with one-inch margins on all four sides, and no additional spacing between paragraphs.
 Sources and quotations must be referenced via footnotes but no bibliography is required.
-Participants should email their assignments to the EQUIP office ([email protected]) for collation to each course instructor.
+Participants should email their assignments to the EQUIP office ([email protected]) for collation to each course/workshop/practicum instructor.

 4.6 Video Turned On for Online Courses.
-Participants in online courses conducted by EQUIP via Zoom or other means are required to keep their video turned on during the duration of an online class/session including in breakout rooms except during breaks designated by the instructor or brief personal/toilet breaks.
+Participants in online courses conducted via Zoom or other means are required to keep their video turned on during the duration of an online class/session including in breakout rooms except during breaks designated by the instructor or brief personal/toilet breaks.
 This requirement serves to create a safe and effective online learning environment and facilitate: i) verification of identity and attendance; ii) participants being present to, and engaged with, the instructor and other participants; and (iii) the shaping of a genuine and effective online learning community for the duration of each course.

 GENERAL